-Employers check references of the candidates for the purpose of verifying information and obtaining any additional information as the requirement.
+Employers check the references of the candidates for the purpose of verifying information and obtaining any additional information as a requirement.
 Generally, recruiters acquire information from the reporting authority of the candidate who has had prior experience with the candidate.
-This helps to assess the likelihood of potential success of candidates.
+This helps to assess the likelihood of the potential success of candidates.

 Step 5: Decision of Selection